-Once upon a time, I bought a Minolta XG-M to get the Minolta MD 28-85mm lens that came with it.
+Once upon a time, I bought a Minolta XG-M to get the ultimate XG camera and the excellent Minolta MD 28-85mm lens that came with it.
 A review on the Rokkor Files had raved about the lens, calling it as good as a prime at some focal lengths.
 The bad news for my cheapskate self was that those lenses were rare on eBay and, when present, cost more than I was willing to pay.
 The XG-M, together with that highly praised 28-85mm lens, cost about half of what the lens alone usually sold for—two birds, one stone.
 All was wonderful, except six months later, the camera’s meter became wonky, and the shutter always fired at the same speed in “A” mode.
 Manual mode shutter speeds were ok, but there was no metering.
 At that point, I googled for answers and learned it might be a capacitor.
 Which raised a question: how do I get this fixed?

 Finding places to repair a camera that was made by a now-defunct company was more difficult than anticipated.
 Searching photography forums, I found a few names, but all posts were at least 15 years old and proved to be dead ends.
 Now, at this point, it became clear that I should just find another camera.
 If you are patient, 25-30 dollars is usually enough to snag an XG-M on eBay.
 But, me being me, curiosity took over, and finding shops that fix Minoltas became a quest.

 The first place I heard of that seemed to exist still was Garry’s Cameras.
 I wrote, didn’t hear back, and decided I would wait for a cheap XG-M to show up.
 I had other cameras–buying an XG-M wasn’t critical–so, the quest for repair shops and another XG-M came to an end for a few months.